Kanan Jarrus: Forces of Destiny

-Kanan is briefly mentioned by Ezra in the episode "A Disarming Lesson".
+Kanan is mentioned by Ezra in the Forces of Destiny episode "A Disarming Lesson".

 The Clone Wars

 A young Caleb Dume makes a cameo appearance in the episode "Old Friends Not Forgotten" of the final season of The Clone Wars, in which he is shown as a hologram alongside his master, Depa Billaba, during a meeting with other Jedi.

 The Bad Batch

-A young Caleb appears alongside Depa Billaba in the premiere episode of The Bad Batch, "Aftermath", with Prinze reprising his role.
-While on a mission with the Bad Batch on Kaller, Order 66 is activated and Caleb witnesses clone troopers killing Billaba, who orders him to run.
+Caleb appears alongside Depa Billaba in the premiere episode of The Bad Batch, "Aftermath", with Freddie Prinze Jr. reprising his role.
+While on a mission with the Bad Batch on Kaller, Order 66 is activated and Caleb witnesses clone troopers killing Billaba, who tells him to run.
 He defends himself from Bad Batch member Crosshair before Hunter, the leader of the Bad Batch, lets Caleb escape.

 Tales of the Jedi

-A young Caleb makes a non speaking cameo alongside Depa Billaba in the episode "Practice Makes Perfect" of Tales of the Jedi, They are seen watching Ahsoka's training in the Jedi Temple and they are later seen walking past Anakin and Ahsoka.
+Caleb makes a non-speaking cameo appearance alongside Depa Billaba in the episode "Practice Makes Perfect" of Tales of the Jedi.
+They are seen watching Ahsoka's training in the Jedi Temple and later walking past Anakin and Ahsoka.